Tremolo333/labs_workforce_forecasting/README.md

 this depo contains code relevant to labs wf project and serves as an exchange buffer

+## how it works
+this is a simulation model of a lab built on the basis of simpy package
+the arrivals generator mimics inflow of samples into the lab
+there are three types (bands) of employees ranging in their productivity and competencies
+all parameters are made-up and serve an illustratory purpose only
+the estimation of warm-up and number of runs are removed for simplicity
+for further details please see the markdown cells in the code file

 ## how to run the code

 1)download depo ZIP, unpack